cnguye64/cds492_proj/README.md

 - start_lng: Longitude where trip started
 - end_lng: Longitude where trip ended
 - member casual: Whether trip was taken by a member with subscription or a single renter user

+## Methology

+This project will consist of first, preparing and cleaning the dataset.
+Finding the summary statistics of the trips, then mapping the coordinates of the starting and ending stations.

+## Packages Used in R

+- ddplyr
+- ggplot2
+- todyr